Ian is a full-blooded Filipino visual artist who loves to incorporate Pinoy myth and folklore in his work.

 — Ghostface, Scream

-It dates back to pre-colonial times when our doors didn't have peepholes in them, and our ancestors believed that many dangers lurked outside the safety of their homes.
-So before opening the door to let the ‘knocker’ in, one had to make sure that it wasn't a wild animal, or an Aswang (monster), elementals or evil spirits which couldn’t speak and identify itself as ‘tao’ (human) in order to trick the household into letting them in.
+This practice dates back to pre-colonial times when doors didn't have peepholes and our ancestors believed that many dangers lurked outside the safety of their homes.
+One had to make sure that the rapping noise from outside isn't coming from a wild animal, or various other supernatural entities like an aswang (a folk monster), elementals, or evil spirits which couldn’t speak and identify themselves as ‘tao’ (human) to trick the household into letting them in.

-Mysterious knocks that often come in threes (also explains the three robed figures in Filipino folklore) are actually considered to be portents of death in many cultures like Native American, Irish, Scottish, even Arabic and Jewish and many others known as death knocks.
+The number of times the knocking sounded also matters.
+Mysterious knocks that often come in threes (which would explain the three robed figures in Filipino folklore) are considered to be portents of death in many cultures, like Native American, Irish, Scottish, even Arabic, Jewish, and many others—called Death Knocks.